 5.9.6 The Iron Age is, by definition a period of established rural farming communities with extensive field systems and large 'urban' centres (the Iron Age 'Tribal capital' or civitas of the Cantiaci).
-The Kent HER has 27 records from this period within the study area 22 of the records are PAS reported finds where the exact location is not revealed, and the majority has been allocated to a general grid square 425m south of the PDA.
-Of the 22 records, 20 were for a copper alloy coin.
-Other than PAS finds, a significant find was that of an Iron Age La Tene style brooch found in 1998 (TR 26 SE 36).
-The was also found a copper alloy cosmetic mortar which is considered Late Iron Age into the Roman period (MKE113065).
-At Hardacre Farm to the east, along with the Bronze Age, the area was also occupied in the Iron Age evidenced by pits and pottery (TR 26 SE 16).
-Further Iron Age occupation sites was found circa 470m (TR 26 SE 17) and 320m (TR 26 SE 18) to the south near Shotfield Farm.
-Just circa 240m south of the PDA is a scheduled monument area (TR 26 SE 7) containing an undated ring ditch and enclosure seen crop cropmarks and thought to be the remains of an Iron Age roundhouse.
+The Kent HER has 25 records from this period within the study area (Fig.17).
+22 of the records are PAS reported finds where the exact location is not revealed, and the majority has been allocated to a general grid square 600m south south east of the PDA.
+Of the 22 records, 20 were for a copper alloy coins.
+Other than PAS finds, a significant find was that of an Iron Age La Tene style brooch found in 1998 (TR 26 SE 36) circa 595m south, south east of the PDA.
+There was also found a copper alloy cosmetic mortar which is considered Late Iron Age into the Roman period (MKE113065) circa 415m east of the PDA.
+At Hardacre Farm to the south, south east, along with the Bronze Age, the area was also occupied in the Iron Age evidenced by pits and pottery (TR 26 SE 16).
+Further Iron Age occupation sites was found circa 470m (TR 26 SE 17) and 320m (TR 26 SE 18) to the south near Shotfield Farm circa 635m south of the PDA.
+Just circa 445m south of the PDA is a scheduled monument area (TR 26 SE 7) containing an undated ring ditch and enclosure seen crop cropmarks and thought to be the remains of an Iron Age roundhouse.
 This suggests occupation at various sites and activity along the higher ground on the valley sides of the Little Stour.
-It is not clear whether the occupational areas extend west towards the PDA.
+It is not clear whether the occupational areas extend north towards the PDA.
 The potential for finding remains that date to this period is considered high.